MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-admin-api-settings.md

 To learn more, see [Metadata scanning](/power-bi/enterprise/service-admin-metadata-scanning#enabling-enhanced-metadata-scanning).

+> [!NOTE]
-Note: For this setting to apply to service principals, make sure the tenant setting **Allow service principals to use read-only admin APIs** is enabled.
+> For this setting to apply to service principals, make sure the tenant setting **Allow service principals to use read-only admin APIs** is enabled.
 To learn more, see [Set up metadata scanning](/power-bi/admin/service-admin-metadata-scanning-setup).

 ## Enhance admin APIs responses with DAX and mashup expressions